 The Commercialization Office is led by the Acting Chief Commercialization Officer, Stephen Hancock.
 He is supported by the Industry Liaison, Pete Ladowicz.

 The Commercialization Office creates and sustains a commercialization mindset within the Department to effectively leverage the Department’s needs and large potential available markets (and ancillary markets) to develop and distribute technology-based products and services to three major types of users:

 - First responders, and

-- Critical infrastructure and key resources owners and operators.
+- Critical infrastructure owners and operators.